Pub names in Great Britain

-The name of the Barley Mow, in Clifton Hampden, Oxfordshire, recalls a sheaf of barley, the principal grain from which beer is made.
+The name of the Barley Mow recalls a sheaf of barley, the principal grain from which beer is made.

-A White Hart signboard: a white hart was the badge of King Richard II and several noblemen.
+A White Hart pub sign: a white hart was the badge of King Richard II and several noblemen.

-Pub names in Great Britain are used to identify and differentiate traditional drinking establishments.
-Many pubs are centuries old, and were named at a time when most of their customers were illiterate, but could recognise pub signs or objects such as a boot hung up outside.
-Pubs may be named after and depict anything from everyday objects, to sovereigns and landowners (shown by their coats of arms).
-Other names come from historic events, livery companies, occupations, sports, and craftsmen's guilds.
-Other names derive from myths and legends, such as the Green Man and the Moonrakers of Wiltshire.
+Pub names in Great Britain identify traditional drinking establishments.
+Many pubs are centuries old, from a time when most customers were illiterate but could recognise pub signs or symbolic objects, such as a boot hung outside.
+Names may be for anything from everyday items to sovereigns and landowners, often represented through coats of arms.
+Some reflect historic events, occupations, sports, and craftsmen' guilds.
+Others are rooted in myths and legends, such as the Green Man or local stories like the Moonrakers of Wiltshire.

-Pub names may straightforwardly describe their building, or services other than serving beer provided by the establishment.
-Several names allude to the stages of growing barley, and brewing and transporting the beer, such as John Barleycorn, Hop Pole, Malt Shovel, Mash Tun, and Three Barrels.
-Pubs that served wine could have names like the Spread Eagle, indicating the coat of arms of Germany.
-Sporting pubs had names like the Hare and Hounds or the Bowling Green.
-Several pub names are literary, denoting books like Uncle Tom's Cabin or The Hobbit, fictional characters like Sherlock Holmes, or authors like Edgar Wallace.
+Names may straightforwardly describe their building or the services offered in addition to serving beer.
+Several refer to stages in growing barley and in brewing or transporting beer, such as John Barleycorn, the Hop Pole, the Malt Shovel, the Mash Tun, and the Three Barrels.
+Establishments that served wine might use names like the Spread Eagle, indicating the coat of arms of Germany.
+Sporting associations appear in names such as the Hare and Hounds or the Bowling Green.
+Some pub names are literary, referring to books such as Uncle Tom's Cabin or The Hobbit, fictional characters like Sherlock Holmes, or authors including Edgar Wallace.

 Many old pubs are named for famous figures or ordinary trades.
 Several have names intended to be humorous, including the names used by some pub chains.

 Among the most common pub names are the Red Lion, the Royal Oak, the Crown, and the Swan.
 Closed pubs are marked †.